The Reese Chronological Bible: Understanding the Word

 Chronological Bibles can enhance our efforts to understand what God is saying to us by helping us build on the fundamentals of our faith.
 Expanding our knowledge gives us the chance to learn and grow in Christ so we can better exemplify Him to a needy and dying world.

 A parallel Bible is a superb tool for anyone who determines to study Scripture.
-This Bible will have two translations side by side so that, for instance, the language of the King James Bible which is full of phrases that can sound lofty to our ears is placed beside the more modern language of a New American Standard Bible whose phrasing is more easily understood by people who are unfamiliar with Shakespeare’s English.
+This Bible will have two translations side by side so that, for instance, the language of the King James Bible, full of phrases that can sound lofty to our ears, is placed beside the more modern language of a New American Standard Bible with phrasing that is more easily understood by people who are unfamiliar with Shakespeare’s English.

 As we reach for the life-giving truths offered to us, study Bibles make it easier to digest thoughtful comparisons that grow us up in the faith.
 There are many good volumes that are readily available to anyone who wants to deepen their understanding of the Word of God.